-Ghee is a type of clarified butter, whereas oil is a sticky, neutral and non-polar substance and butter is a dairy product that contains 80% butterfat.
+Ghee is clarified butter, whereas oil is a sticky, neutral and non-polar substance and butter is a dairy product that contains 80% butterfat.
 The variation among the food items are based on their ingredients, it’s uses & preparation methods.
 In South Asia and Middle Eastern countries, food is considered incomplete without ‘ghee’.
 Ghee, Butter and Cooking Oil are used to increase the taste of a dish.
 So, why is it that people are crazy about the liquid gold ‘GHEE’ and are forgetting about golden oil?
 Let’s find out.

 Ghee is called ‘ideal cooking oil’ due to many treatment properties.
 It helps in digestion due to its light taste.
-It also helps in improving absorption and increasing the life energy force.
-It improve our strength and memory the brain, the nerve and the immune system.
+It also helps in improving absorption the vital food nutrients and increasing the life energy force.
+It improves our strength and memory of the brain, the nerve system, and the immune system.
 Ghee lubricates joints and connective tissues, which makes the body flexible.
 It also helps stimulate the healthy flow of fluid in the whole body.
 Now the question is – Where can I buy ghee?
 Buy ghee online at our online store.
 Visit our website https://sureshdesighee.com/ to know more.
 Ghee is considered healthy in India since ancient times.
 It is also known for some medicinal properties.
 It is really interesting to know how ghee is different from other cooking oils!
 Ghee is an ideal fat for deep frying because its smoking point (where its molecules start to break down) is 250° C (482° F), which is above cooking temperatures of around 200° C (392° F) and above most of the cooking oils.

 Butter is a dairy product that contains 80% butter (in commercial products) which is cold and in some areas, at room temperature and when it is hot, it is liquid.
 It is made by churning fresh or milk to separate the butterfat from the buttermilk.
 It is usually used in plain or toasted bread products and cooked vegetables as well as a spice, as well as a spice like cooking, sauces and pan-frying.
 Butter contains butterfat, milk protein and water, and often salt is added.
 Butter can also be sold with extra flavor, such as garlic